 As a world-renowned travel destination, Tuscany has stolen the hearts of many.
-Located in Central Italy, idyllic landscapes of verdant hills and valleys encompass the region.
+The region is located in Central Italy and has idyllic landscapes of verdant hills and valleys.
 Arts and culture abound in Florence, the birthplace of the Renaissance.
-While some of Italy’s most famous wines come from the region’s bountiful vineyards in Chianti.
+At the same time, some of Italy’s most famous wines come from the region’s bountiful vineyards in Chianti.
 For nature lovers, art aficionados, and wine enthusiasts, Tuscany is a must.
 Yet, there is one aspect of this charming Italian region that captivates and influences beyond the rest — Tuscan cuisine.
 So, which flavors of Tuscan cuisine are you craving?

-Similar to all Italian food, Tuscan cuisine emphasizes fresh, seasonal, and local ingredients.
+Tuscan cuisine emphasizes fresh, seasonal, and local ingredients, like all Italian food.
 The Tuscan diet is Mediterranean in nature, focusing on fruits, vegetables, legumes, cheeses, and pasta.
-Pure locally made olive oil is the foundation of all Tuscan dishes, which are simple and easy to prepare.
-Yet, thanks to high-quality, seasonal ingredients, Tuscan cuisine is richly flavored even in its simplicity.
-Explore how we can help you capture a taste of Tuscany on a food & wine tour.
+Pure, locally made olive oil is the foundation of all Tuscan dishes, which are simple and easy to prepare.
+Yet, Tuscan cuisine achieves rich flavors in its simplicity, thanks to high-quality, seasonal ingredients.

 Cucina povera, which means poor cooking, is the basis of Tuscan cuisine.
 The concept began when Tuscany was an impoverished, rural region.
 With access to limited ingredients, Tuscans got creative in the kitchen to make the most of what they had by embracing a no-waste philosophy.
 The magic of cucina povera lies in the frugal Italian cook’s ability to transform humble ingredients from the Tuscan countryside into simple, flavor-packed dishes.

 As with any Italian region, Tuscany has its signature bread called pane sciocco.
 The name translates to silly or stupid bread, referring to the large, crusty loaf’s saltless nature.
-Pane sciocco was developed in the 12th in Florence out of necessity.
+They developed Pane sciocco in Florence in the 12th century out of necessity.
 Pisa, which controlled the ports where salt ships arrived, decided to block Florence’s salt supply.
 Unwilling to cave to their neighbors, the Florentines began baking their bread without salt.
-The tradition of unsalted bread carried on through the centuries.
-Today, pane sciocco is a staple at the Tuscan table and is included in many regional Tuscan recipes.
+The tradition of unsalted bread has carried on through the centuries.
+Today, pane sciocco serves as a staple at the Tuscan table and features in many regional Tuscan recipes.

 The epitome of Tuscan simplicity, fettunta are grilled slices of Tuscan bread rubbed with garlic, drizzled with olive oil, and sprinkled with salt.
-The name is derived from “la fetta unta,” which means “the oily slice” in Tuscan dialect.
-Fettunta offers the ideal way to savor fresh, locally made olive oil.
+The name is derived from “la fetta unta,” which means “the oily slice” in the Tuscan dialect.
+Fettunta offers the ideal way to savor fresh, locally-made olive oil.